therealshabi/AutoImageFlipper/README.md

 ## Implementation

-This is an Automatic scrolling Image Slider Library with the functionality of adding an image with its optional description, it also has a View Pager Indicator and built in listeners.
+This is an Automatic scrolling Image Slider Library with the functionality of adding an image with its optional description, it also has a View Pager Indicator and built in listeners and much more.

 The library is open for contributions.
-For adding extra features you may send me a Pull Request...
+You can contribute by simply creating a new PR or in case you find any issue/question/any other thing you can report it [here](https://github.com/therealshabi/AutoImageFlipper/issues/new/choose).

+## GIFs

 <img src="/gif/demo.gif" alt="Auto Image Slider" width= "300px"/>